jaimerodriguez/holodemo/README.md

 That is it.
 In just a few  minutes you demonstrated the convergence of digital and physical objects in mixed reality, voice and gestures in  HoloLens, and the benefits of an untethered MR device.

-## Preparation/Setup for the demo.

-1. Setup HoloLens'  Mixed Reality Capture for Live Preview'.
-Use this so audience sees what you see.
-2. Pre-position the BB8, and the Yoda model in the unity scene.
-Here are a few tips:
-	1. When HoloLens app comes up, it will establish your origin (0,0,0), so you should be wearing HoloLens and looking forward (usually towards the audience).
-	2. You want the BB8 to be some where that it can walk laterally towards your podium (or desk) and collided with something physical.
-Here is default position for BB8:
-		1. X=4 ( 4 meters to your right), Y = 1 (floating in space so we can demo gravity later), and Z = 0 or Z < 1 (no depth from where you are at, or a little in front).
-The 4 meters was selected so you can walk towards BB8 and walk around it at < 5 meters, which is further than any roomscale VR that is tethered.
-	3. You want the Yoda some where near the BB8 so it is clear when it appears in the scene (X = 5 is 5 meters to your right).
-You also want it floating in space (so 1<Y<2 ) so you can show gravity.
-Z (deep can still be 0, or a bit behind BB8, so -1<Z<0).
-	4. If you are using image recognition w/ Vuforia, print the "YodaStretched.jpg" in the 3rdParty/Vuforia_Database folder).
-Print this w/ color in 8.5"x11" page.
-	5. If you are not using Vuforia, tweak the #define FAKESCAN in line 0 in scene manager, and just use the "Toggle Laser" command -which was designed for when scanning 3D objects -.
-	   With FAKESCAN defined, within a few seconds of you toggling the "Laser", it will act as if some object had been recognized and Yoda Hologram will appear.

-# Building the demo to showcase developers features
+# Building the demo to showcase features to developers

 To avoid boring your audience with tiny details, use a pre-configured project in the "startup" branch of this repo.

 That setup takes care of:
 1. Setting up Vuforia
-2. Importing the models into the project, but not into the scene.
+2. Importing the models, audio, materials & prefabs assets into the project, but not into the scene.
 3. Importing the scripts.
-You should still explain them, but no need to drag them in.
+You should still explain them, but no need to drag them in or type them.
-4. Importing all audio, materials, assets & prefabs.

 The steps that are useful for developers to understand (and see) how easy it is to build this scene are:
 1. Adding the objects to the scene.
-Add one of the holograms.
+Add at least one of the holograms.
 Show them it is a standard 3d model.
 Nothing special.
 2. Adding SpatialMapping.
 It is a simple Create Empty Game object.
 Add the two components:  SpatialMappingCollider, SpatialMapping Renderer.
 3. Adding voice commands.
 You can just add the SceneManager script and walk audience through it.
 4. Cursor.
 Just add the SimplestCursor script and walk them through it.